Jimmy Edgar: Career

-2012–14: JETS and Ultramajic

 Edgar and Machinedrum released an eponymous EP in 2012 as the group J-E-T-S, and they also toured in support of the material, playing a number of major festivals.
 As a solo artist, as of 2014 Edgar has performed at festivals such as Bang Face, I Love Techno, and two appearances at the Movement Festival (DEMF).
 In late 2013 he continued to be based in Berlin, though he soon began working out of Los Angeles as well.

 Edgar founded the record label Ultramajic with artist Pilar Zeta in 2013.
 His first EP on Ultramajic was Hot Inside, and the lead single's music video was featured on THUMP in late 2013.
-In May 2014, he was brought in by the BBC to create an Essential Mix, focusing on the theme of "Ultramajic doing Detroit radio circa 1993."
+In May 2014, he were brought in by the BBC to create an Essential Mix, focusing on the theme of "Ultramajic doing Detroit radio circa 1993."
 As of early 2014 Ultramajic had released over a dozen albums in the electronic genre, with both Zeta and Edgar designing most album covers.

-In 2014, Resident Advisor released RA Podcast: RA.401 which was produced by Jimmy.
+In 2014, Resident Advisor released RA Podcast: RA.401 which was produced by Edgar.
 The mix spanned 90 minutes and went through a meticulous recording process including mastering, cut onto 6 dubplate vinyl discs, digitally pasted together and remastered.

-2015–18: Production

-In 2016, Jimmy Edgar released "Dreamz Come True" featuring Toronto R&B artist Rochelle Jordan.
-In 2017, after a chance meeting with longtime friend SOPHIE, he began production on Vince Staples album Big Fish Theory and produced the single "745".
-In 2018, Jimmy released a single under his own name called "Burn So Deep" featuring Dawn Richard.
+In 2016, Edgar released "Dreamz Come True" featuring Toronto R&B artist Rochelle Jordan.
+In 2017, after a chance meeting with longtime friend SOPHIE, they began production on Vince Staples' album Big Fish Theory and produced the single "745".
+In 2018, Edgar released a single, "Burn So Deep", featuring Dawn Richard.